Kansas Department of Health & Environment

 2052.07 Incarcerated Adults - Medicaid funds are excluded from the payment of medical claims for individuals residing in a correctional facility except for certain emergency qualifying events under the Inmate Program.
 For this reason, when a Medicaid recipient enters a correctional facility (i.e., prison, jail, or other non-Medicaid eligible public institution) coverage must be deactivated or suspended upon entry.
 Likewise, when an application is received on behalf of a Medicaid-eligible incarcerated individual, coverage must be delayed until the release date.

-While incarceration disallows Medicaid payment of medical claims, it does not impact a person’s eligibility.
+While incarceration disallows Medicaid payment of medical claims (referred to as the Medicaid inmate payment exclusion), it does not impact a person’s eligibility.
 This means a person will maintain eligibility for Medicaid while residing in a correctional facility and upon release may have benefits reinstated without a new application as long as they continue to meet categorical program requirements (age, residency, etc.).
 This also means that an application may not be denied solely due to a person’s incarceration status.
-An incarcerated individual must be determined based on eligibility related factors, and if eligible, coverage will begin upon release.
+An incarcerated individual must be determined based on eligibility related factors, and if eligible, coverage will begin upon release (or 30 days prior to release if they qualify for the limited benefit plan, see 2052.08).
 If the person is in a current continuous eligibility (CE) or review period, they may be reinstated for the remainder of that period, or a new CE period may begin, depending on program eligibility.
 If ineligible for another program, they may be reinstated or approved for MediKan Reintegration (MKN/RI) when criteria is met.

 Note: See MKEESM 2640 for information related to MediKan.